 Rashomon is set during the 8th century and takes place in none other than Rashomon, the great gate of the imperial city of Kyoto pervaded by ruins and rubble.

-The film opens with 3 individuals –– a woodcutter, a Buddhist priest, and a traveller –– who recount the events of a crime they had previously witnessed in attempts to discover the true identity of the perpetrator.
+The movie begins with three key characters who take shelter underneath Rashomon gate—a woodcutter, a Buddhist teacher, and a traveller.
+They retell the story of a crime they saw in order to find out the true identity of the perpetrator.

 Gate of Hell (1953)